 Bluetooth communication adds a whole new dimension to the motorcycle riding experience.
 In-helmet Bluetooth offers rider-to-rider intercom, cell phone calling and high-fidelity stereo music.

-In reviewing the 7 top-rated Bluetooth Motorcycle Helmets we will give the highlights and select one that will be named our “Editor’s Choice”.
+In reviewing the 7 Best Bluetooth Motorcycle Helmets we will give the highlights and select one that will be named our “Editor’s Choice”.

-First, we will take a look at the 7 Bluetooth Motorcycle Helmets with highest customer ratings in the marketplace along with details of each.
+First, we will take a look at the motorcycle helmets with bluetooth with highest customer ratings in the marketplace along with details of each.

-Then we’ll offer some background and technical information that’s helpful in choosing the right Bluetooth Motorcycle Helmet for your needs and preferences in our Buyers Guide section.
+Then we’ll offer some background and technical information that’s helpful in choosing the right helmet for your needs and preferences in our Buyers Guide section.

-Quick Answer: The 7 Best Bluetooth Motorcycle Helmets
+Quick Answer: The 7 Best Motorcycle Helmets With Bluetooth

 - O’Neal Commander Integrated Bluetooth Motorcycle Helmet